 The Food and Drug Administration (FDA) has approved a number of medications and treatment options for individuals struggling to manage bipolar disorder.
 On Dec.
-1, the organization issued a guideline to help patients better understand the condition.
+1, the organization issued a set of FDA guidelines to help patients better understand the condition, in addition to a set of guidelines for identifying and treating depression.

 What is Bipolar Disorder?